just-the-docs/just-the-docs/docs/training/std-1.md

     * Manual Corruption Transfer command
     * Toggle between new/classic deployment system.
     * Let them know to use classic deployment for high-lag situations.
+    * Swap Grenades: To use, press the button, choose whether you want to swap a main or alternate grenade, then press the number associated with the grenade button you wish to swap.
+1-4 for the top row, 5-8 for the bottom row.
+The HUD will then list every grenade along with an associated number, and present a dialog box.
+Enter the desired grenade's number into the dialog box and press 'submit'.
+Grenade swaps persist across logins, so feel free to have your favorite grenades more conveniently accessible!

 ### S2, III.
 P7.
 Knowledge Checkpoint